 Chris Cheatum, associate professor of chemistry, will serve as director of Iowa-CREATES.
 Aju Jugessur, currently director of the UIMF, will continue to support micro/nano fabrication activities in the MATFab facility.
 And Kenny Horkley, currently a core facility research specialist with CMRF, will continue his work supporting instrumentation for materials characterization in MATFab.

-Keller says that while new centers must be approved by the Board of Regents, he’s confident the new space will be up and running by spring 2019.
+Keller says the new space should be up and running by spring 2019.

 He said the change was prompted by several factors: lack of consistent support for valuable equipment, the cost of maintaining and upgrading equipment, subpar links between researchers’ needs and available equipment, and a lack of awareness across campus that these resources exist and how they might be relevant to investigators’ work--especially among newer faculty and research staff.